oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 #### 3.1.2.3 Branches Type - Name

-Name of the branch (`name`) of value type string with 1 character or more contains the canonical descriptor or 'friendly name' of the branch.
+Name of the branch (`name`) of value type `string` with 1 or more characters contains the canonical descriptor or 'friendly name' of the branch.

 *Examples 5:*